AviatrixSystems/Docs/HowTos/tgw_pan_ecmp.rst

 The test setup uses PAN as the example firewall and is described in the following.

-VPC1 is a Spoke VPC attached to TGW1.
+VPC1 is a Spoke VPC attached to Transit Gateway.
 An EC2 instance in VPC1 serves as the HTTP client.

-VPC3 is another Spoke VPC attached TGW2.
+VPC3 is another Spoke VPC attached Transit Gateway.
 VPC3 simulates on-prem data center with an EC2 instance serving as the HTTP server.
 TGW-2 simulates an on-prem router, which also runs ECMP with the two PANs in VPC2.

 VPC2 is a Transit VPC and has two Available Zones (AZs).
 Each AZ has one PAN firewall to ensure HA.
 PAN1 is in